 NOTE 1: Suspension can e.g. happen in case of locally detected UPF congestion.
 In that way the UPF can stop receiving duplicated traffic via 3GPP and non-3GPP access simultaneously.

-The UPF may indicate in PMF-Suspend Duplication Request message the type of traffic (i.e. GBR or non-GBR) for which traffic duplication is being suspended.
+The UPF may indicate in PMF-Suspend Duplication Request message:

+the type of traffic (i.e. GBR or non-GBR) for which traffic duplication is being suspended;

+the access leg to use when traffic duplication is suspended (i.e. 3GPP access or non-3GPP access).

 Once the UE receives PMF-Suspend Duplication Request message from the UPF, the UE shall stop duplicating the type of traffic for which traffic duplication is suspended.

 NOTE 2: If the UPF does not provide the type of traffic (GBR or non-GBR) in the PMF-Suspend Duplication Request message, traffic duplication is suspended for all traffic for which traffic duplication is being performed.

+NOTE 3: If the UPF does not provide the access leg to use (3GPP access or non-3GPP access) in the PMF-Suspend Duplication Request message, the UE may determine which access leg to use for the uplink transmissions.

 UPF may decide to resume traffic duplication for a UE by sending PMF-Resume Duplication Request message.
 How the UPF determines to resume traffic duplication is implementation specific.